Coronary artery disease

 - Oxidation is a chemical process in the body caused by the release of unstable particles known as free radicals.
 It is one of the normal processes in the body.
 But under certain conditions (such as exposure to cigarette smoke or other environment stresses) these free radicals are overproduced.

 - In excess amounts, free radicals can be very dangerous, causing damaging inflammation and even affecting genetic material in cells.

 - In heart disease, free radicals are released in artery linings where they oxidize LDL.
 The oxidized LDL is the basis for cholesterol build-up and damage on the artery walls, leading to heart disease.

 For the arteries to harden there must be a persistent reaction in the body that causes ongoing harm.
 This reaction is an immune process known as the inflammatory response.

 Blockage in the Arteries

-Eventually the calcified (hardened) arteries become narrower, a condition known as stenosis.
+Eventually the plaque buildup causes arteries to become narrower, a condition known as stenosis.

 - As this narrowing and hardening process continues, blood flow slows, preventing sufficient oxygen-rich blood from reaching the heart muscles.
 The supply can fall short of the demands of working muscle.